LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/schemas.md

 ## TL;DR - Schema Creation In-A-Nutshell <a name="summary"></a>
-- Generating schemas in Usd is as easy as supplying a customized `schema.usd` file to the `usdGenSchema` commandline tool that ships with Usd.
-(That's right, you don't need to code!)
+- Generating schemas in Usd is as easy as supplying a customized `schema.usda` file to the `usdGenSchema` commandline tool that ships with Usd.
+That's right, you don't need to code!
 - Custom schemas allow us to create custom prim types/properties/metadata (with fallback values) so that we don't have to repeatedly re-create it ourselves.
 - In OOP speak: It allows you to create your own subclasses that nicely fit into Usd and automatically generates all the `Get<PropertyName>`/`Set<PropertyName>` methods, so that it feels like you're using native USD classes.
-- We can also create `codeless` schemas, these don't need to be compiled, but we won't get our nice automatically generated getters and setters and schema C++/Python a classes.
+- We can also create `codeless` schemas, these don't need to be compiled, but we won't get our nice automatically generated getters and setters and schema C++/Python classes.

 ~~~admonish tip
 Codeless schemas are ideal for smaller studios or when you need to prototype a schema.
 The result only consists of a `plugInfo.json` and `generatedSchema.usda` file and is instantly created without any need for compiling.